Delivered in 3-7 Days

 Similarly, if you see your moonlighting ballasts blowing up or breaking under extreme heat, it is highly recommended that you get a new bulb immediately.

 Low voltage moonlights tend to be more expensive than their warm white counterparts, so you'll want to make sure that you are purchasing a bulb with the same voltage as your lights.
-This ensures that your lights will work at maximum efficiency and produce the lightest for your dollar.
+This ensures that your lumens lighting will work at maximum efficiency and produce the lightest for your dollar.

 It is also essential to buy a low voltage bulb that matches the wattage of your moonlighting lights.
 Unfortunately, while this may seem like common sense, many people mistakenly purchase bulbs that are too high voltage for their lights, which can cause damage instead of saving them money.